fenago/katacoda-scenarios/azure-functions/azure-functions-python-tensorflow/steps/8/text.md

 `cp ../resources/model/* classify`{{execute T1}}

 Be sure to include the * in the above command.
-Confirm that classify now contains files named model.db and labels.txt.
+Confirm that classify now contains files named model.pb and labels.txt.